alenasla/Gameland/README.md

   - **Delete**: Remove products from the database.

 ### Firebase Realtime Database
-  - All data regarding products and user-specific data like cart items are stored and managed in Firebase Realtime Database, allowing real-time updates and synchronization across devices.
+  - Used to store product and manage user-specific data, such as cart items, allowing for real-time updates and device synchronization.

 ### Firebase Storage
-  - Uses Firebase's storage solutions to store and retrieve product images, ensuring fast and scalable access to media files.
+  - Used to store and retrieve product images, ensuring fast and scalable access to media files.

 ### Product Search Functionality
-  - Integrated search feature to quickly find products by name or category.
+  - Integrated search feature allows to quickly find products by their name.

+### Cart Functionality
+  - Users can add products to their personal cart where items are saved within their user session.